-The Catskill Environmental Research & Monitoring Conference is being held on the unceded territory known today as New York once inhabited by indigenous Lenape people.
+The Catskill Environmental Research & Monitoring Conference is held on the unceded territory known today as New York once inhabited by indigenous Lenape people.

 Please hear the full Land Acknowledgement and history spoken by Dwaine Perry, Principal Chief of the Ramapough-Munsee Lenape Nation.
 This acknowledgement was prepared by Chief Perry and Oleana Whispering Dove, Keeper of Cultural Lifeways.